Azure/azure-storage-net/Queue/README.md

+## NOTE: The latest version of this library (v12) can be found [here](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/storage/Azure.Storage.Queues).
+This library and repository are of a legacy version of the Azure Storage Queue SDK for .NET.
+Only the latest version will receive frequent feature updates.

 # Microsoft Azure Storage Queue SDK for .NET (11.1.3)

 The Microsoft Azure Storage Queue SDK for .NET allows you to build Azure applications that take advantage of scalable cloud computing resources.

 For the best development experience, developers should use the official Microsoft NuGet packages for libraries.
 NuGet packages are regularly updated with new functionality and hotfixes.

 _For general information pertaining to all services, please see the top-level [README.md][readme-main] file in this repository._